markuskarlsson0/image-filters/README.md

 # Image Filters

-GUI tool for manipulating an image with filters.
+GUI program for manipulating an image with filters.
+Written in Python.

+## Getting Started
-Written in Python and requires tkinter and Pillow.
+Program requires Python, tkinter and Pillow installed.

-Install Pillow:
+### Install Pillow
 ```
 pip install Pillow
 ```

+## License
+Distributed under the MIT License.
+See `LICENSE` for more information.